city budget

 Public Works Committee -

-Committee reviewed the proposed 2026 budget and heard an explanation of how the City Manager’s budget has changed since 2023 and how the General Fund proposal evolved from the first presentation.
+Personnel and Finance Committee reviewed the proposed 2026 budget and heard the finance director explain how the City Manager’s budget has changed since 2023 and how the General Fund proposal evolved from the first presentation.

 Personnel and Finance Committee -